ShadowOfPripyat/ShadowOfPripyat/README.md

 - 👯 I’m looking to collaborate on ...
 Nine Eleven 🛫🏢

 - 🤔 I’m looking for help with ...
-My midi player repo (please, help)
+My midi player repo, or any repo that you like

 - 💬 Ask me about ...

 - 📫 How to reach me: ...
 Good luck if you want to contact me.